nis65/multiroom/README.md

 * Maximise sound quality: No conversion of the audio signal in any way (resampling, lossy codecs, ...)
 * Maximise digital sovereignty: No need to integrate streaming services that make it almost impossible to downlad a text version of **my own** playlists (hi spotify).
 If you really need it: Use the app on your mobile or desktop and connect via bluetooth.

-### Limitations
+### Limitations (learned the hard way)

 * Every soundcard seems to have one global clock for the sampling rate (maybe for the sample size too).
-This seems to be well known, but documented poorly.
-You cannot record audio at 48000/16/2 from the soundcard while playing audio at 44100/16/2.
+This seems to be well known, but not well documented: You cannot record audio at 48000/16/2 from the soundcard while playing audio at 44100/16/2.
 I spent some hours with unclear error messages, erratic behaviour (sometimes a command worked, sometimes not) until I discovered this basic limitation.

 * Do **not** install mpd/snapserver on a VM.
-Install it on dedicated HW (like the Raspi).
 You will have dropouts.
 If anyone knows how to set priorities (on the KVM host and/or in the VM itself) so that the dropouts stop, I would be very happy to learn it.
+Install them on dedicated HW (like the Raspberry Pi).

 ## Overview